pingcap/docs/reference/sql/statements/flashback-table.md

 1. TiDB searches the recent DDL job history and locates the first DDL operation of the `DROP TABLE` type.
 If TiDB fails to locate one, an error is returned.
 2. TiDB checks whether the starting time of the DDL job is before `tikv_gc_safe_point`.
 If it is before `tikv_gc_safe_point`, it means that the table dropped by `DROP` or `TRUNCATE` has been cleaned up by the GC and an error is returned.
-3. TiDB uses the starting time of the DDL job as a snapshot to read historical data and read table metadata.
+3. TiDB uses the starting time of the DDL job as the snapshot to read historical data and read table metadata.
 4. TiDB deletes GC tasks related to table `t` in `mysql.gc_delete_range`.
 5. TiDB changes `name` in the table's meta-information to `t1`, and uses this meta-information to create a new table.
 Note that only the table name is changed but not the table ID.
 The table ID is still that of the previously dropped table `t`.